 How are you using Instagram to sell products?

-Instagram Shopping is only just the beginning for merchants looking to boost sales on the Instagram app.
-As more and more consumers get used to this exciting new shopping frontier, it’s up to your brand to deliver your products where customers are spending a majority of their time: social media.
+Instagram Shopping is just the beginning for entrepreneurs looking to boost sales on the Instagram app.
+There are many more platforms and strategies for you to sell products on social media.
+As more consumers get used to this exciting new shopping frontier, it’s up to your brand to deliver your products where new customers are spending a majority of their time: social media.

 Selling on Instagram FAQ